IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 [irnas-project-template] repository.

-When creating a new project labels are automatically transferred if the new the project used the `irnas-project-template` repository as a template.
+When creating a new project labels are automatically transferred if the new the the project used the `irnas-project-template` repository as a template.

 If you want to use the labels in a project that was not created from the above the template then read the next section.